 Funding for AM students is extremely limited.
-Prospective AM students who are United States citizens or permanent residents may be eligible for FLAS funding.
 Other financial aid options for AM applicants are listed here.

 Those accepted to the PhD programs can expect a full support package.
 Details are available on the Graduate School of Arts and Sciences (GSAS) website.

 What can I do with a master’s degree from CMES?